moveit/moveit_tutorials/doc/moveit_commander_scripting/moveit_commander_scripting_tutorial.rst

-MoveIt!
-Commander Scripting
+MoveIt Commander Scripting
 ===========================
 .. image:: moveit_commander_scripting.png
    :width: 700px

-The `moveit_commander <http://wiki.ros.org/moveit_commander>`_ Python package offers wrappers for the functionality provided in MoveIt!.
+The `moveit_commander <http://wiki.ros.org/moveit_commander>`_ Python package offers wrappers for the functionality provided in MoveIt.
 Simple interfaces are available for motion planning, computation of Cartesian paths, and pick and place.
 The ``moveit_commander`` package also includes a command line interface, ``moveit_commander_cmdline.py``.

 Getting Started
 ---------------